 Thor, the god of thunder from Norse mythology is featured as a superhero in Marvel universe.
 The weapon used by him was a hammer named Mjölnir which helps him in controlling his power.

 The speciality with his weapon is that it could be picked up only by those who deserve it.
 Many superheroes tried to pick it up in a challenge with Thor but to vain very few of them succeeded in doing that, even Hulk one of the strongest avenger failed many times.
 The logic behind it baffles many as it seems irrational when it could be picked up by someone who is more or less stronger than his colleagues while others can’t.

 It is said that Mjölnir is made of a metal known as “Uru” and they made it “in” the heart of a dying star which was once miscalculated with a mass of 12,000 trillion pounds by Neil deGrasse Tyson considering that it is made “of” a dying star.
 The ordinary mass of Mjölnir declared by Marvel is 42.3 pounds but when someone else tries to lift it, there comes the interesting part.

 The explanation has been given by Bruce Banner in ‘Indestructible Hulk #8‘.
 He says that the hammer emits gravitons by recognising the person who picks it up thus changing its own mass.
 It is quite impossible in our present day science as we haven’t even detected gravitons which is only possible in theory.
 But his homeplace Asgard is a scientifically well advanced society like that of Black panther’s and it makes sense to say that they could afford such weapons.
 According to Tony stark in one of the Avengers film, the hammer should be having a bio-sensor which could detect the physiological traits of the person who picks it up thus emitting the gravitons to increase its mass.
 However in the latest “Avengers-Infinity war” it is replaced by by an axe.

-buy topamax Reference
+order topamax without prescription Reference